Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Less common Wi-Fi settings

-These are settings that many broadcasters don't have, and in those that do, the default values are the "safest" -- you might want to leave them alone.
+Many broadcasters lack these settings, and in those that do, the default values are the “safest”—you might want to leave them alone.

 Airtime Fairness